 Part 1: The Negotiation Genius Toolkit

 The book starts with various principles and approaches to claim the maximum value from negotiations, before moving into how you can also create value from negotiations.
 In our Negotiation Genius summary, we’ve distilled and organized how you can claim and create value before, during and after negotiation.
 Here’s a quick overview of the key strategies involved.
-Do get our full 17-page summary for the specific tactics and tips for each strategy.

 PRE-NEGOTIATION: Preparation is Key